NicholasDrian/web_cad/README.md

+RN:

+instance is not thread safe.
+  - place instance behind mutex (arc<mutex<Instance>>)
+  - instance is only used to create renderers and viewports

+devices and queues are thread safe
+  - those can stay in instance

+solution
+  - make one global engine instance, pretty much a wrapper around wgpu::Instance
+    - global instance should be protected with arc<mutex<Instance>>
+  - make app class
+    - should contain queue, and device,
+    - should be automatically send + sync
+  - make renderer and scene belong to app
+    - these should have a reference to their parent app to access device and queue (lifetimes are tricky :/ )
+  - tada

+Plan of execution:
+  - break everything
+  - fix everything

 This repo contains a number of things:

 - A CAD library/engine for web apps
   - Written in Rust, compiled to WASM, using WebGPU, targeting modern browsers.
   - Designed to create and keep all data on the GPU.